beejals/aws-dev-vm/README.md

 # Developer VM Creation using Terraform Demo #
-This repo is created with sample Terraform code to show how to create your own developer VM on aws
+This repo is created with sample Terraform code to show how to create your own developer VM on aws.
+This based on tutorial by [Derek Morgan](https://morethancertified.com/) and modified for my needs.
 ## Install and config ##
 1. Install Terraform - https://developer.hashicorp.com/terraform/install
     * Make sure to add Terraform home directory to your PATH environment variable